digital-asset/docs.daml.com/docs/2.10.0/docs/daml/intro/9_Dependencies.rst

 Building Multiple Packages
 --------------------------

-It is often advised to split a project into multiple independent packages, one per audience.
-A daml package represents an interface to a multi-party workflow, which often has different concerns for different parties, and generally, smaller interfaces are easier to use, maintain and upgrade.
-An example setup would be to split an application into `onboarding.dar`, `asset.dar`, `trading.dar` and `internal-worfklows.dar`, and only share the DARs with the clients on a need to know basis.
-This allows to evolve quickly on the internal workflows, without having to coordinate upgrades with the clients.
+Splitting a project into multiple independent packages, one per audience, is a common and recommended strategy.
+A Daml package represents an interface to a multi-party workflow, which often has different concerns for different parties.More generally, smaller interfaces are easier to use, maintain and upgrade, and can also be beneficial to improve the build times of a project.
+An example setup would be to split an application into `onboarding.dar`, `asset.dar`, `trading.dar` and `internal-worfklows.dar`, and only share the DARs with the clients on a need-to-know basis.
+This allows to
+evolve the internal workflows quickly, without having to coordinate upgrades with the clients, who has to upload and vet any new package that you release.

 Therefore, projects can be broken up into multiple packages, each with its own concerns, but managed together in a single project, which compiles the dependencies whenever necessary.
-This can also be beneficial to improve the build times of a project and is covered in the separate section :ref:`on how to build multiple packages <build-multiple-packages>`.
+This covered in the separate section :ref:`on how to build multiple packages <multi-package-build>`.

 Next Up
 -------